samleemcknight/final_project_api/README.md

 ## Find Me a Recipe

-Find Me a Recipe is a fullstack mobile app for finding new recipe suggestions based on a user-inputted list of ingredients.
-This is an app for getting recipe ideas when you don't want to (or cannot) take a trip to the grocery store and you need inspiration for what you can cook with what you have at home.
-The inspiration behind this is to encourage creative and explorative cooking while also decreasing food waste.
+Find Me A Recipe is committed to eliminating food waste and encouraging explorative cooking choices.
+The app accomplishes this by suggesting recipes to users based on on-hand ingredients in the pantry or refrigerator.
+This is an app for getting recipe ideas when you don't want to (or cannot) take a trip to the grocery store and you need inspiration for what you can cook with what you have.

 Find Me a Recipe is built with Node, Express, React Native, and PostgreSQL.